valfulton/Atlantic-ADSHADE-Peace/README.md

 ![image](https://github.com/user-attachments/assets/9b0e4769-ffd0-4633-a1df-fc4db64516e9)

-Components of a Based Agent are:
+Components of a Shade Agent are:

 1. Worker Agent deployment in a TEE
 1. Smart Contract to verify a TEE's remote attestation and stack